ashishsalunkhe/flask-crud-swagger-api/README.md

 ## flask-crud-swagger-api
-A simple Flask RESTful Micro-service with Swagger UI: Template Didn't find any perfect repository or  resources to implement entire flask restful sqlite crud operation, hence made this.
+A simple Flask RESTful Micro-service with Swagger UI: Template <br>
+Didn't find any perfect repository or  resources to implement entire flask restful sqlite crud operation, hence made this.
 Hope this repository helps!
 Suggestions and Contributions are most welcome!